 20. Other questions

-April 18th.
-Go to your student center and click on Enroll in Early Start to sign up for SF State Early Start classes.
+May 14 is the expected open date.
+Go to your Student Portal and click on Enroll in Early Start to sign up for SF State Early Start classes.

 By 5pm the Friday before the Monday class starts.

-In your student center, click your Early Start link at the bottom of the page to reach your smart page.
+In your Student Portal, click your Early Start link under Admissions to reach your smart page.
 At the bottom of your smart page, you will see whether you have a fee waiver.

 California residents who file a Free Application for Federal Student Aid (FAFSA) or a California DREAM Application and have an estimated family contribution (EFC) of $5,000 or less will be eligible for the Early Start Program Waiver, which is a tuition fee waiver for Early Start courses and campus processing fee.
 However, the waiver will not cover books, course materials, or summer parking permits.

 For questions on payment, you may call our College of Extended Learning at 415-405-7700, option 5.
 (For questions about Early Start in general or fee waiver issues, please call Developmental Studies at 415-405-0436.)